February 2022 / INVESTMENT INSIGHTS

 The transition to cloud computing has been an important investment theme for more than a decade, but we believe this trend has significantly more room to run.
 In an increasingly digital world, cloud‑based software solutions are critical for companies across the economy to maintain their competitiveness and tend to drive productivity gains.

-While we acknowledge that the sales environment may have become more challenging for some software companies in the near term, we believe that the coronavirus pandemic reinforced the business case for these investments.
+While we acknowledge that the sales environment may have become more challenging for some software companies in the near term, we believe that the coronavirus pandemic investments.
 Adoption cycles tend to be longer for enterprises, which makes sense when considering the complexity and expense of updating workflows and legacy systems.
 Among software‑as‑a‑service providers, we favor companies that we believe could have a long growth runway, thanks to a large addressable market and forward‑thinking management teams that invest in innovation.

-Leading internet companies also have figured prominently in the fund for more than a decade.
-Today, our positioning emphasizes the multi‑chapter growth stories that could be driven by what we view as the accelerating convergence of e‑commerce and targeted online advertising—two large markets that still have significant room for further penetration.
+Leading internet companies have figured prominently in the portfolio for more than a decade.
+Today, our positioning emphasizes the multi‑chapter growth stories that could be driven by what we view as the accelerating convergence of e‑commerce and targeted online advertising—two massive markets that we believe still have significant room for further penetration.